I. Basic physics of acoustical systems: vibrations, waves, sound, resonance.

 II.
-Sound measurement and perception: hearing; sound pressure and power; physical intensity and psychological intensity; pitch and timbre; harmonics and harmony; musical scales and temperaments; environmental noise, its physiological and psychological effects and its control.
+Perception and measurement of sound: hearing, sound pressure and sound power, physical and psychological intensities; pitch and timbre; harmonics and harmony; musical scales and temperament; environmental noise, its control and its physiological and psychological effects.

 III.
-Musical instruments: strings, metals, woods, percussion and keyboard instruments.
+Musical instruments: strings, brass instruments, woodwind instruments, percussion instruments, keyboard instruments.

 IV.
-Human voice: production, perception, analysis and synthesis of speech; singing.
+Human voice: production, identification, analysis and synthesis of speech; singing.

-V. Introduction to electroacoustics: electronic circuits, speakers, microphones, amplifiers and reception circuits; computers and digital techniques in music; sound recording.
+V. Introduction to electroacoustics: electronic circuits, loudspeakers. microphones, amplifiers and reception devices; computers and digital techniques in music; sound recording.

 VI.
 Introduction to architectural acoustics: auditorium acoustics, electronic reinforcement of sound, small rooms, studios.